block-foundation/index-decentralized-applications/README.md

 * [Manyverse](https://gitlab.com/staltz/manyverse): An off-grid social network powered by Scuttlebutt for mobile.
 * [Nostr](https://github.com/nostr-protocol/nostr) - A potentially effective decentralized social network.
 An uncomplicated, open protocol that fosters a genuinely censorship-resistant and global social network (https://nostr.com/)
 * [Pleroma](https://pleroma.social): An open-protocol federated social networking server.
 Compatible with GNU Social, Mastodon, and numerous other ActivityPub and OStatus implementations.
+* [SocialHome](https://github.com/jaywink/socialhome): A federated personal profile with social networking capabilities.
+Users can generate rich content using Markdown or HTML/JS/CSS.
+All the content can be pinned to the user's profile and will federate to contacts on the federated social web.
+* [Steemit](https://steemit.com/): A social media platform rooted in blockchain technology, where users can earn rewards.

 ### Chat and Messaging